-That’s true for both quality and quantity; you’ll both fall asleep faster and spend more time in those deep sleep stages so crucial for physical recovery.
+That’s true for both quality and quantity: you’ll both fall asleep faster and spend more time in those deep sleep stages which are crucial for physical recovery.
 There’s a caveat to this though: try not to schedule your run before bedtime.
-All those feel-good endorphins will also make you feel very much awake, and you may struggle to get to sleep in the first place.
+All those feel-good endorphins will also make you feel alert and awake, so you may struggle to get to sleep in the first place.

 6. Look Better, Feel Stronger

 If you can run 3-5 days a week for 30 minutes, the internal health benefits will very quickly start to show on the surface, too.
 You’ll soon see effects like more defined muscles, pounds off the scale, and clearer, healthier skin.
 Your muscles will be stronger so you can get more out of those gym sessions, and your improved cardio fitness will allow you to try things you perhaps couldn’t before.
 And that means more confidence, too.

 7. …And Live Longer?

 It’s a big claim, but the studies show it’s true.
 The fitness level you achieve from regular, shorter runs can add years to your life expectancy.
 There are a ton of reasons for this: improved circulation, lower blood pressure, a better balance of good and bad cholesterol, lower stress hormones.
 Your quality of life will also be higher; a basic level of fitness has been linked consistently to better brain and memory function in later years.